 “Whatever, Huang!”
 Wallace yelled back.

 The others continued eating, so they could get back to work.
 Ehlo left soon after as well, still trying to digest all the information they just learned.
 Even if the gossip magazines had exaggerated, but Ehlo knew there was at least one true to it to spin the lie from.
 And he vouched to get to the bottom of it.
 That was also why he took both magazines with him before he exited.
 Andy didn’t object since he wasn’t interested in the topics anyway.
 It was a good pastime when he was bored.
-Not anything to dwell over.
+Not anything to dwell on.

 That afternoon, Wallace was back at the shop with Yvonne.
 Yvonne had actually pointed toward Novia’s shop and said that she would be back later.
 Wallace had a meeting with Cynthia, so he nodded.